Several tips and tricks to try

 On an iPhone or iPad, go to Settings, select Bluetooth, tap the info icon (🛈) next to the AirPods, and select Disconnect.

-If the AirPods is hooked to your Mac, click the Bluetooth icon on the menu bar and click the AirPods’ name to disconnect it from your Mac.
+If the AirPods are linked to your Mac, click the Bluetooth icon on the menu bar and click the AirPods’ name to disconnect it from your Mac.

 If you use the AirPods on a Windows PC, go to Settings > Devices > Bluetooth & other devices and select the AirPods in the “Audio” section.
 Afterward, click the Disconnect button.